RussellSpitzer/RussellSpitzer.github.io/_posts/2016-4-18-Catalyst-Debugging.md

 ```

 We also see now that our C* Filters have a new entry showing we have correctly pushed down the
 timestamp directly to our Cassandra query.
+We'll be saving time and avoiding any bad lexical
+comparisons on timestamps :)